AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

    1. Underneath the **[!UICONTROL Search]** field, select **[!UICONTROL Last Year 2023]**, which is the name of your date range defined in Customer Journey Analytics.
    1. Select ![CrossSize75](/help/assets/icons/CrossSize75.svg) to remove **[!UICONTROL daterangeName]** from **[!UICONTROL Columns]**.

    You see the table updated with the applied **[!UICONTROL daterangeName]** filter.
-Your Power BI Desktop shoud look like below.
+Your Power BI Desktop should look like below.

    ![Power BI Desktop Using Date Range Names To Filter](assets/uc8-powerbi-final.png)